 We do not know.
 What we do know is that Diagnostic Imaging Services has and will continue to pledge our efforts to maximum patient safety and comfort.

-Say YES and spend LESS at DIS.
-Diagnostic Imaging Services: doctor trusted, patient preferred.
+Choose independent and save.
+Choose Diagnostic Imaging Services: doctor trusted, patient preferred.